Day 1 Ho Chi Minh City Welcome to bustling Ho Chi Minh City, one of Vietnam's most thriving cities.

 Take the ferry across the Mekong to Ben Tre.

-Day 3 Bến Tre/Trà Ôn (1B, 1D) Start the day by exploring the breakfast options at both the hotel and the local market.Then take a boat ride to explore the surrounding area.
-There are a number of islands situated in the river which are sometimes not connected to the mainland other than by a small ferry.
-It's then time for some cycling.
+Day 3 Bến Tre/Cần Thơ (1B, 1D) Breakfast this morning offers the chance to visit the market and try some local foods.
+Take a boat ride to explore the surrounding area, where there are a number of islands situated in the river which are sometimes not connected to the mainland other than by a small ferry.
+Once on the islands, it's time for some cycling.

 Boat (1.00-2.00 hours)